-- David Martinez Prieto began doctoral studies at the University of Texas - San Antonio after teaching English at the University of Tlaxcala, México.
+- David Martinez Prieto is a doctoral student at the University of Texas - San Antonio.

 - Lianye Zhu received a fellowship to pursue a Ph.D. degree in linguistics at the City University of New York.

-- Yangting Wang is teaching ESL at Marshall University.
+- Yangting Wang accepted a position teaching ESL at Marshall University.

-- Lauren Kelley, who is now teaching ESL at South Dakota State University, writes the following about her time in the TESOL program:
+- Lauren Kinter (Kelley), who is now Program Director for the Office of Intercultural and Educational Experiences at the University of North Carolina at Charlotte, writes the following about her time in the TESOL program:

 "The M.A.
 TESOL program is a tight-knit community with many opportunities for engagement and professional development.
 I have grown substantially in my knowledge of theory and practice.
 During my time in the program, I taught in the English Language Center which allowed me to immediately apply what I was learning in class.
 The practicum (LLT 896) was particularly beneficial for me because I was interested in teaching community English classes after graduation.
-I have now accepted a position teaching ESL to immigrants and refugees.
 I feel confident in my abilities as a teacher, and the TESOL program has left me well prepared for future opportunities." -Lauren Kelley, M.A.

 From the 2013 graduating class:

-- Ben Martin-Bean is teaching English at Seoul National University of Science & Technology.
+- Ben Martin-Bean accepted a position teaching English at Seoul National University of Science & Technology.

 - Yue Wu accepted a position with the Asia Headquarters of Education First in Shanghai as a content development editor for online classes.